-Tania Haqq, one of our Therapists here at Serene Massage Clinic in Vancouver, practices a new and effective therapeutic method that we would like to introduce you to!
+Tania Haqq, one of our Therapists here at Serene Massage Therapy Clinic in Vancouver, practices a new and effective therapeutic method that we would like to introduce you to!
 The CoAT method stands for “Course of Applied Tensegrity”.
 Since that just sounds like a lot of words, we are going to explain how the CoAt Method of Massage can help treat a number of different problems and concerns in the body.

 Tensegrity is the idea that all the systems in the body work as a uniﬁed whole and are interdependent.
 CoAT is an approach that draws on a variety of massage therapy techniques that target all layers of fascia at all levels of the body, including the deepest layers of connective tissue.
 Fascia is the connective tissue that surrounds muscles, blood vessels and nerves and is constantly moving and changing in the body.
 This is not a superﬁcial treatment of the outer muscular system, but can affect how well the entire body functions and how well the bodily systems communicate with one another.
 By effectively “melting” the connective tissue, it can also heal and strengthen not just the myofascial system, but also the vascular, neural, skeletal, lymphatic and other systems in the body.